At the heart of the Commonwealth of Nations.

 Over the years, the role of the Society has evolved to meet the changing nature of the Commonwealth and the needs of its Supporters.
 Today, the RCS exists to provide a vibrant and valuable international network for its supporters all over the world, and continues to educate, inform and celebrate the modern Commonwealth.

-The Society moves into the newly created Commonwealth Hub with the Commonwealth Games Foundation and the Commonwealth Local Government Forum.
+The Society moves into Commonwealth House with the Commonwealth Games Foundation and the Commonwealth Local Government Forum.

 The Society moves into its new London office with the Duke of Edinburgh's International Award Foundation.

 The Commonwealth Club is closed and the building sold to secure the future of the Society and ensure its charitable work continues.

 The Jubilee Time Capsule

 The Foreign Press Association moves into the RCS buildings, adding c.500 foreign journalists to a total membership of c.3500.

 The Society appoints its first non-British Director General and initiates ‘Commonwealth Conversation’, a large public consultation that calls for reform of Commonwealth institutions.

 The Society extends its club facilities into three floors of the neighbouring property at 25 Northumberland Avenue.
 The extension is opened by The Queen.